clarkkozak/Notes/ultimate-redux/README.md

 See store.js

+store.dispatch({
+  type: 'bugAdded',
+  payload: {
+    description: 'bug1',
+  },
+});

 ### Lesson 9
 #### Subscribing to the Store

+See index.js

+store.subscribe(() => {
+  console.log('store changed!', store.getState())
+})

 ### Lesson 10
 #### Action Types

+See index.js
+See types.js

+- What's happening with the .dispatch method?
+  - state = reducer (state, action)
+  - notify subscribers

+Redux has is quite small
+  - additional libraries will make it easier to maintain

 ### Lesson 11
 #### Action Creators